Tuesday, January 29, 2019

 With that said, Ubiquiti has a controller for their devices to manage firmwares, configurations, and track metrics.
 Really nice featureset.
 They have a device you can buy which is pretty slick, especially the gen 2 version.
 I just cannot justify the price to control only one AP today so I use their controller software.
 It used to be a Windows 7 VM on ESX (did other stuff as well) so with its demise looming next year, I decided to move it to a Linux Server VM.
 Glen R, a user on the ubnt forum created a fantastic script to automate the install process once you get the OS ready, so all credit goes to him.
 I thought I would document how I created a tiny VM to support it.
 I even ended up creating a 'template' VM that friends are using with thier clients who have Ubiquiti devices.

-While this is around VMWare ESX, any hypervisor of choice, such as Hyper-V would work great as well, even on Windows 10.
+While this is around VMWare ESX, any hypervisor of choice, such as ProxMox/Hyper-V would work great as well, even on Windows 10.
 Everything is a VM, even my pi-hole adblocker is a VM even though it was designed for the Raspberry Pi hardware.

 Since I moved from gentoo linux to Ubuntu years ago I elected to use that so I downloaded the Ubuntu Server 18.04 LTS version ISO.
 Set it to autoupdate and forget about it for the most part as it will be supported into 2023.